markusmoenig/Eldiron/docs/docs/creator/tools/sector.md

 - **Delete Key**: Remove selected sectors.
 - **Escape Key**: Clear the selection.

+## 3D Modes

+In 3D views, the Sector tool works in both `GEOM` and `DETAIL`:

+- `GEOM`: selects and moves world sectors.
+- `DETAIL`: selects and moves sectors inside the active surface profile.

+Profile sectors are used for holes, windows, gates, recesses, reliefs, and other surface-local features.

 ## Assigning Tiles

 You can **assign tiles** to selected sectors with the [Apply Tile](../actions/#apply-tile) action.